GingerNinja23/ipop-documentation/googlesoc2015-projects.md

-1) “Command and control” management interface for IPOP VPNs
+## 1) “Command and control” management interface for IPOP VPNs

-Summary: Users have requested Web-based user interfaces to manage their own private IPOP VPNs.
+**Summary**: Users have requested Web-based user interfaces to manage their own private IPOP VPNs.
 This largely entails the ability to configure and manage XMPP, STUN, TURN servers, and generate configuration files for IPOP endpoints - currently, these tasks are done primarily with command-line interfaces (for XMPP servers) and manual configuration of IPOP endpoints.
 A Web-based application would greatly lower the barrier of use and adoption of IPOP.

-Requirements: The user interface support the following functions:
+**Requirements**: The user interface support the following functions:

 VPN configuration:
 Create new VPN groups